syncedtoblog/syncedtoblog.github.io/_posts/2020-07-05-Naked-Streets.md

 img: images/2020-07-05-Naked-Streets-1.jpg
 ---

 What happens to the places choosing to remove road signs, traffic lights, and markings?
-TLDR, They become safer.

 ![_config.yml]({{ site.baseurl }}/images/2020-07-05-Naked-Streets-1.jpg)
 *[&quot;Speed camera sign stock photo&quot;](https://www.flickr.com/photos/126066997@N07/46662927374) by [moneybright](https://www.flickr.com/photos/126066997@N07)*

-Road rage is, simply put, a phenomena that is _so_ universal, that it makes me wonder if we would even survive without it.
-I've travelled to dozens of countries, to almost every continent, and I've seen even the most seemingly basic elements of day-to-day life completely turned upside down.
-But for all the variation in lifestyle and cultures, road rage persists.
-Everywhere.

-People have tried all sorts of ways to manage traffic.
-From instituting neighbourhood watch areas, to road cameras, to traffic lights, to speed limits, to more lights, to ramps and pedestrians crossing, to road signs, to public awareness campaigns, to _more_ lights, and the list goes on and on.
+Cities have tried all sorts of ways to manage traffic.
+From road cameras, to traffic lights, to speed limits, to more lights, to ramps and pedestrians crossing, to road signs, to public awareness campaigns, to _more_ lights, and the list goes on and on.

-Now, people in cities around Europe are trying a wholly different approach: _getting rid of these signs all together_.
+Over the last fifteen years, planners and civil engineers around Europe have been experimenting with a wholly different approach: _getting rid of these signs all together_.
 Not just signs, getting rid of everything.
 Traffic lights, pedestrian crossings, even the distinction between roads for cars and pavements for pedestrians.

 Imagine the busiest, messiest crossroads you know.
 The one that just makes you sigh if you have to drive through it, shout as you drive through, and shudder if you walk past.
 Imagine all the lights and signs removed from that crossing.
-What would happen?
-That's what cities around the continent are trying.
+That's what cities around the continent have been trying out, and here's how things went:

-Sound chaotic?
-Surprisingly, it's not.
-Everywhere that's implemented the so-called _naked streets_ has seen decreases in traffic accidents, and increases in the smooth flow of traffic.
-Here's a closer look:

 **Who stripped the streets?**